Dictionary-Sparse Recovery From Heavy-Tailed Measurements: Deterministic Dictionaries

 \subsection{Main Results for Deterministic Dictionaries}

-In particular, we assume the following for the measurement matrix $\Phi \in \mathbb{R}^{m\times d}$ in \Cref{main_result_deterinistic_dictionary} below. \begin{assumption}[$\f{\Phi}$ with independent rows with $\log(n/s)$ well-behaved moments] Let $\Phi \in \R^{m \times d}$ be a matrix with i.i.d. rows distributed as $\varphi/\sqrt{m} \in \mathbb{R}^d$, where $\varphi$ satisfies the conditions \begin{enumerate} \item $\mathbb{E}[\f{\varphi}]=\f{0}$, \item There exists constants $A^{*},c>0$ such that $\inf_{\f{x}\in \mathbb{S}^{d-1}}\mathbb{P}(|\langle \f{\varphi} , \f{x} \rangle| \ge A^{*}) \ge c$, \item If $n \in \N$ denotes the number of columns of $\f{D}$ and $s \in \N$ arbitrary, there exist constants $\alpha \geq \frac{1}{2}$ and $\lambda > 0$ such that for every vector $\f{a} \in \mathbb{S}^{d-1}$, $\|\langle \f{\varphi},\f{a}\rangle\|_{L^p} \le \lambda p^{\alpha}$ for all $2\le p \lesssim \log \frac{n}{s}$. \end{enumerate} \end{assumption}
+In particular, we assume the following for the measurement matrix $\Phi \in \mathbb{R}^{m\times d}$ in \Cref{main_result_deterinistic_dictionary} below. \begin{assumption}[$\f{\Phi}$ with independent rows with $\log(\e n/s)$ well-behaved moments] Let $\Phi \in \R^{m \times d}$ be a matrix with i.i.d. rows distributed as $\varphi/\sqrt{m} \in \mathbb{R}^d$, where $\varphi$ satisfies the conditions \begin{enumerate} \item $\mathbb{E}[\f{\varphi}]=\f{0}$, \item There exists constants $K,c>0$ such that $\inf_{\f{x}\in \mathbb{S}^{d-1}}\mathbb{P}\big(|\langle \f{\varphi} , \f{x} \rangle| \ge K\big) \ge c$, \item If $n \in \N$ denotes the number of columns of $\f{D}$ and $s \in \N$ arbitrary, there exist constants $\alpha \geq \frac{1}{2}$ and $\lambda > 0$ such that for every vector $\f{a} \in \mathbb{S}^{d-1}$, $\|\langle \f{\varphi},\f{a}\rangle\|_{L^p} \le \lambda p^{\alpha}$ for all $2\le p \lesssim \log \frac{\e n}{s}$. \end{enumerate} \end{assumption}

 The first condition of \Cref{assumption:1} centers the distribution at $\f{0}$ and is not restrictive.
-The second condition (2) is often called \emph{small ball assumption} and is related to an important technical component in our analysis shared by \cite{MendelsonLearning15,ML17,koltchinskii2015bounding}.
-It is a much weaker assumption than the sub-Gaussian assumption of \Cref{prop:mainresult:Casazza} if we assume some mild normalization.
-In particular, if an isotropic random vector $\varphi$ satisfies $\|\langle \f{\varphi},\f{a}\rangle\|_{L^{2+\varepsilon}} = O(\|\langle \f{\varphi},\f{a}\rangle\|_{L^2})$ for some $\varepsilon >0$, then a simple Paley-Zygmund argument (cf. \cite[Lemma 4.1]{MendelsonLearning15}) shows that the small ball assumption is satisfied.
+The second condition (2) is often called \emph{small-ball assumption} and is related to an important technical component in our analysis shared by \cite{MendelsonLearning15,ML17,koltchinskii2015bounding}.
+It is a much weaker assumption than the sub-Gaussian assumption of {Proposition} \ref{prop:mainresult:Casazza} if we assume some mild normalization.
+In particular, if an isotropic random vector $\varphi$ satisfies $\|\langle \f{\varphi},\f{a}\rangle\|_{L^{2+\varepsilon}} = O(\|\langle \f{\varphi},\f{a}\rangle\|_{L^2})$ for some $\varepsilon >0$, then a simple Paley-Zygmund argument (cf. \cite[Lemma 4.1]{MendelsonLearning15}) shows that the small-ball assumption is satisfied.